A Three-Point Form Factor Through Five Loops: Numerical Results and Simplifications in Kinematic Limits

 In order to take into account the large dynamical range and lack of sign alternation, in \Fig{Fig:RLsymline} we plot the remainder function divided by its maximal value, given in Table~\ref{tab:R_symmax}.
 The $L=4$ curve is hidden directly under the $L=5$ curve, because they are almost exactly proportional in this region.

 We can also study the behavior of the remainder function in scattering regions, where it becomes complex.
+To move from region I to region IIa, we let $\ln w \to \ln|w| - i\pi$ in the vicinity of the line $w=0$.
+We then use the coproduct formalism to integrate up from that line on the IIa branch.
+Similarly, to move from region I to region IIIa, we let $\ln u \to \ln|u| - i\pi$ and $\ln v \to \ln|v| - i\pi$ near the point $u=v=0$, and then integrate up from that point.

 In \Fig{Fig:ReRLsymII}, we plot the real part of the remainder function on the extension of the line $(u,u,1-2u)$ into the space-like scattering region IIa, for $u>1/2$, divided by its value at $u=1$.
 We see that the proportionality of the four- and five-loop results extends a bit into region IIa, but does not hold so strongly at larger values of $u$.
 In \Fig{Fig:ImRLsymII}, we plot the imaginary part of the remainder function on the same IIa line, also normalized by the value of its real part at $u=1$.

 The analogous plots for the extension of the line $(u,u,1-2u)$ into the time-like scattering region IIIa, with $u<0$, are given in \Fig{Fig:ReRLIII} and \Fig{Fig:ImRLIII}.
 In this case, we normalize by the value of the real part at $u=-1$.
 In this region, the proportionality of the four- and five-loop remainder function holds to much larger values of $|u|$ than in region II.